 Are both a botox eyebrow lift and a hair implant needed to even out the look and make eyebrows symmetrical?
 Are the side effects different in the eyebrows that other areas where botox is commonly used?

-Can I Undergo Both a Botox Eyebrow Lift and a Hair Implant on my Eyebrows?
+Can A Botox Eyebrow Lift and a Hair Implant on my Eyebrows be Done Together?